nttcom/skyway-iot-sdk/docs/how_to_use_siru.md

 * Name of room : ``testroom``
 * APIKEY: ``01234567-0123-0123-0123456789ab``

-Name of room is arbitrary string, so that in your case uses whatever string you want.
-However, APIKEY is obtained from our SkyWay DashBoard site.
-If you don't have it or want to use dedicated key, please access https://skyway.io/ds/.
-In test cases, set ``localhost`` in your API Key setting will work fine in most cases.
-Also, you need to care that apikey and origin setting in ``skyway-signaling-gateway/conf/skyway.yaml`` is configured with same value like below.
+Name of room is arbitrary string, so that you can use whatever string you want to use for your room (e.g. myprivateroom).
+However, you have to obtain APIKEY from our SkyWay DashBoard site.
+If you don't have it or want to use dedicated key for IoT app, please access https://skyway.io/ds/.
+In test cases, set ``localhost`` in your API Key setting will work fine in almost cases.
+Also, you need to care that apikey and origin setting in ``skyway-signaling-gateway/conf/skyway.yaml`` is configured properly (both client and device has to have same value pair).

 ```yaml
 secure: true